near/docs/docs/validator/staking.md

 **IMPORTANT: Make sure you have the latest version of NEAR Shell and Node Version; 10.x**

-If this is not the case, follow the steps below to set up your environment; don't worry this won't take long.
+If this is not the case, follow the setps below to set up your environment; don't worry this won't take long.
 To stake, make sure that you have

-* an account with tokens.
-If you have not set up an account yet, please navigate to the following page, set it up and come right back: [Create Account](../local-setup/create-account.md)
+* an account with tokens on **BetaNet**.
+If you have not set up an account yet, please navigate to the following page, set it up and come right back: [Create Account](../local-setup/create-account.md).
+Remember to use the [BetaNet wallet](https://wallet.betanet.nearprotocol.com)!
 * `near-shell`, our CLI tool, which which will require [node.js](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm).
 You can check whether you have node.js and npm already installed by

   1. Open your command line;